jamesturk/scrapeghost/docs/usage.md

     While this seems to work well for long lists of similar items, the question of it is worth the time and money is up to you, writing a bit of code is probably the better option in most cases.

-Instead of recombining the results of the `XPath` or `CSS` preprocessor, the results are instead chunked into smaller pieces (<= `split_length`) and sent to the API separately.
+Instead of recombining the results of the `XPath` or `CSS` preprocessor, the results are instead chunked into smaller pieces (<= `auto_split_length`) and sent to the API separately.

-The instructions are modified slightly, indicating that your schema is for a list of similar items.
+The instructions are also modified slightly, indicating that your schema is for a list of similar items.

-TODO: Unify the parameters for list mode and auto-splitting.

 ## Customization